alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

   // Resolving a Promise passing a message as a data resolve('Success: promise resolved.')

+  // If some error happens
+  if (error) {
     // Rejecting a Promise passing a message as a data reject('Failure: promise rejected')
+  }
 })

 // Invoke the Promise